-Individuals who have served honorably as a peace officer in Arizona and their certification as a peace officer has lapsed, or served in another state or a federal agency, may be eligible to gain Arizona POST certification through Waiver Testing in lieu of attending an Arizona peace officer basic course at an academy.
-To be eligible, a person must:
+Individuals who have served honorably as a peace officer in Arizona and their certification as a peace officer has lapsed, or served in another state or a federal agency, may be eligible to be a certified Arizona law enforcement officer by successfully completing the waiver testing process.
+The waiver tests are administered in lieu of attending an Arizona peace officer basic course at an academy.

 The waiver test has two (2) components:

-- A three (3) part proficiency test consisting of 1.
-Firearms qualification (day, night, target identification/discrimination) 2.
-Tactical Driving Qualification 3.
-The Peace Officer Physical Aptitude Test (POPAT) which contains five events including: a 500 yd run, scaling a 6' chain link fence followed by a 25 yard sprint, a 6' solid wood fence followed by a 25 yard sprint, a 99 yd obstacle course, and a 165 lb "dummy" drag.
+- C. The Peace Officer Physical Aptitude Test (POPAT) which contains five events including: a 500 yd run, scaling a 6' chain link fence followed by a 25 yd sprint, a 6' solid wood fence followed by a 25 yd sprint, a 99 yd obstacle course, and a 165 lb "dummy" drag.
 (All events are timed and scored in a pass/fail mode)

 You may print the AZ POST Waiver Manual by clicking on this link.
-Please feel free to contact Marie Dryer, Basic Certification Manager if you have further questions.
+Please feel free to contact Arlene Heckel or Cathy Hawse if you have further questions.